Kirkland Lake Gold and Rogers Business Launch 5G Wireless Private Network at Detour Lake Mine

 TORONTO, Jan.
 26, 2022 (GLOBE NEWSWIRE) -- Kirkland Lake Gold Ltd. (“Kirkland Lake Gold” or the “Company”) (TSX:KL) (NYSE:KL) (ASX:KLA) and Rogers Business today announced the launch of a 5G Wireless Private Network (WPN) at Kirkland Lake Gold’s Detour Lake Mine (“Detour Lake”), the second-largest gold producing mine in Canada.
 Detour Lake is the first of its kind in Canada to be fully connected over a 5G Wireless Private Network, providing enhanced coverage, end-to-end reliability, full redundancy, and a low latency network across its 80-square-kilometre operation.

 Also announced today, in collaboration with Rogers, the Company is building eight new wireless cell towers to cover more than 180 km along Highway 652 between Cochrane, Ontario and Detour Lake.
-Providing reliable and critical connectivity will provide the local communities with improved service reliability and close connectivity gaps.
+Reliable and critical connectivity will provide the local communities with improved service reliability and close connectivity gaps.
 This public network is almost all off-grid, with seven of the eight towers primarily powered by wind and solar energy.
-The network is planned to be completed and fully-accessible by Summer of 2022.
+The network is planned to be completed and fully-accessible by summer of 2022.

 “We’re thrilled to deliver a first of its kind to Kirkland Lake Gold and the mining industry in Canada by providing a 5G Wireless Private Network to improve productivity and worker safety at its site, while building critical wireless connectivity along Highway 652 to improve safety, close connectivity gaps, and support local communities surrounding Detour Lake Mine,” said Ron McKenzie, President, Rogers Business.
 “The wireless private network at Detour Lake Mine will enable mission-critical industrial applications to power the digital mine of the future and we’re proud to be at the forefront, helping to deliver new innovations to Canadian businesses first.”